 Adequate caloric intake and optimal hydration are essential to provide the energy necessary for peak performance and injury prevention.
-An average 1.85m, 80Kg. male pentathlete will consume approximately 3000 calories during a competition day.
-This intake may be greater during heavy training days.
+If hydration is provided mostly by water, food shall be able to provide enough sources of macro and micro nutrients for correct energy replenishment.
+An average 1.85m, 80 kg. male pentathlete will consume approximately 4500 calories during a competition day.
 No supplements are to be provided or offered by the Organising Committee to the athletes.